-The clue is in the name and this one has been around for donkey’s years (since 1887!).
-But if you want to know more about Singapore, this one of the best educational family activities with kids you can do.
-Head for the glass rotunda at level 2 where you’ll find Story of the Forest, an immersive experience that transforms 69 drawings from the William Farquhar Collection of Natural History Drawings into 3D animations.
+The clue is in the name, and this one has been around for donkey’s years (since 1887!).
+But if you want to know more about Singapore, this is one of the best educational family activities with kids you can do.
+Head for the Glass Rotunda at Level 2, where you’ll find Story of the Forest, an immersive experience that transforms 69 drawings from the William Farquhar Collection of Natural History Drawings into 3D animations.
 Very cool!

 Kids interested in science?
-Then top of the indoor activities list for you: the Singapore Science Centre!
+Then the best indoor activities place for you: Science Centre Singapore!
 There are heaps of fun, hands-on activities and exhibitions for the kiddos to enjoy to fuel their passion.
 See the life cycle of butterflies, learn about poop (yep, you read that right) and enjoy other interactive things to do for kids that’ll blow their minds.

 There are so many beautiful temples to explore in Singapore.
 Our fave?
-The Buddha Tooth Relic Temple and Museum, a four-storey temple and museum complex in Chinatown.
-Here’s a cool fact: the temple’s architectural style is based on the Tang dynasty, and built exclusively to house the tooth relic of Buddha.
+The Buddha Tooth Relic Temple and Museum – a four-storey temple and museum complex in Chinatown.
+Here’s a cool fact: the temple’s architectural style is based on the Tang dynasty and was built exclusively to house the tooth relic of Buddha.
 This place is ornate, opulent and full of fascinating tales and history.
 Make sure you catch one of the free guided tours for this must-see temple and museum.

 9. National Gallery Singapore